cjripple/DH110-SEM1F/assignment06/README.md

 This is the main prototyped that is being created and highlighted during this project.
 You can see more design breakdowns and design decisions happening below.

+#### Typographic Variation

+Ater seeing how the UI looked with other fonts, I was pleased with Roboto, which is the font that the website originally used.
+I will go with this font moving forward.

 #### Grid Test

 Although I prefer working without the grid layover, this allows me to ensure all design elements are evenly spaced out and symmetrical.
 I made sure to manipulate the gutter and margin size so it would work for me.
 I made sure to save this as a "Grid Style" so I could easily apply this same overlay to my other designs.